Visiting the Eiffel Tower in Paris: Complete Guide for Travelers

 How High is the Eiffel Tower

-The structure of the tower is composed of four iron pillars that meet at the top.
+The tower structure is composed of four iron pillars that meet at the top.
 In total, the tower is 324 meters high, including the antenna.

 How Many Steps Does the Eiffel Tower Have?